zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 # Processing an Order

-Processing an order in Liferay Commerce consists of three stages: accepting an order, processing an order, and creating a shipment.
+Processing an order in Liferay Commerce consists of three stages: accepting an order, processing an accepted order, and creating a shipment.
 To begin processing all orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), navigate to the [Orders](./orders-menu-reference-guide.md) menu in the _Control Panel_.

 ## Accepting an Order